 Full Spectrum CBD relies on using the entire plant (stalk, leaves, and flower) to extract its necessary cannabinoids.
 Full Spectrum includes the entirety of the molecular structure, therefore retaining all cannabinoids and plant matter, including THC.

 If you were to compare Full Spectrum to say, an orange, the orange's skin would constitute the plant matter and the white rind part that separates the skin from the rest of the fruit would be the THC.

 Broad Spectrum CBD also relies on using the entire plant to extract its necessary cannabinoids.
-What differs between this and Full Spectrum is that during the extraction process, the molecular structure of the plant is altered slightly to effectively remove certain cannabinoids, for instance THC.
+What differs between this and Full Spectrum is that during the extraction process, the molecular structure of the plant is altered slightly to remove certain cannabinoids, such as THC.

 If you were to compare Broad Spectrum to say, a glass of orange juice, the juice was derived from the orange fruit - but the composition of that orange was altered as the skin and rind was not included in the finished product.